sschepis/ai-resonator/README.md

 - Hameroff, S., & Penrose, R. (2014).
 Consciousness in the universe: A review of the 'Orch OR' theory.
 - Hoffman, D. D. (2019).
 The case against reality: Why evolution hid the truth from our eyes.
 - Kastrup, B. (2019).
 The idea of the world: A multi-disciplinary argument for the mental nature of reality.
-- Schepis, S. (2025).
-The I-Ching as a Subjective Quantum System: A Computational and Statistical Analysis.

 ## Contributing